oliver-butterley/ma2/writing-guide.md

-#  Writing guide for these lecture notes
+#  Writing guide for these course notes

 Writing text is mostly an exercise in empathy.
 The majority of the content isn't describing an objective reality - the few definitions and theorems do this.
 Our job is to help ourselves as humans to have an understanding of the mathematical rigour and enhance our ability of working with these concepts.